-The director of the FBI has spoken openly, and at length, on how the Chinese Communist Party (CCP) threatens the economic and national security of the U.S.
+The FBI Director has spoken openly, and at length, about how the Chinese Communist Party (CCP) threatens the economic and national security of the U.S.

 “The greatest long-term threat to our nation’s information and intellectual property, and to our economic vitality, is the counterintelligence and economic espionage threat from China,” said FBI Director Christopher Wray on July 7.
 “It’s a threat to our economic security — and by extension, to our national security.”